Stay informed, stay safe and earn passive income

-Investing in crypto tokens has become very easy.
-A simply credit card purchase can already set you up with some exposure.
-However, you also want some fundamental reasons to invest into a token.
-Before you do this, you might want to read our thoughts on 5 things to look out for when investing in crypto tokens.
+Buying crypto tokens has become very easy.
+A simple credit card purchase can set you up with immediate exposure.
+But investing successfully remains difficult.
+Before you attempt to find your fortune through trading, read about the five things to look out for when investing in crypto tokens.

 2. Tokens require community

-It’s important to recognize that no community can thrive on people shilling a coin.
-Within that community there need to be developers, content creators, fan websites, and people providing perspective and analysis.
-Only when those ingredients exist, there’s a potential for a token to succeed.
-No crypto token can find long term success based on people asking ‘when moon?’.
+It’s important to recognize that no project can thrive when it’s made up only of shillers.
+Within any community there needs to be developers, content creators, fan websites, and people providing perspective and analysis.

 When these ingredients combine, there’s a potential for a token to succeed.
 No crypto token can find long-term success based on people asking ‘when moon?’